 All tutors and students are requested to familiarise themselves thoroughly with the content of the following documents:

-Tutors should make arrangements so that students are allowed to submit a draft version of their work and view the corresponding Turnitin originality report before they submit the final version for assessment purposes.
-The originality report for the draft work should draw students' attention to important features of academic writing such as referencing, paraphrasing, etc. The Turnitin originality report for the final work should not be viewable by students.
+Tutors should make arrangements so that students are allowed to submit a draft version of their work and view the corresponding Turnitin similarity report before they submit the final version for assessment purposes.
+The similarity report for the draft work should draw students' attention to important features of academic writing such as referencing, paraphrasing, etc. The Turnitin similarity report for the final work should not be viewable by students.

-Turnitin itself makes no decisions as to whether or not the work has been plagiarised; it simply highlights sections of text that have been found in other sources in an originality report.
+Turnitin itself makes no decisions as to whether or not the work has been plagiarised; it simply highlights sections of text that have been found in other sources in a similarity report.

 Turnitin helps detect potential plagiarism by comparing matching text in students' work against its databases (refer to FAQ5).
 Turnitin will not detect similarities from:

 Hence, students are encouraged to refer to their Faculty guidelines to determine how to avoid accidental plagiarism in these cases.
 Examiners may use other information / sources to determine whether plagiarism has occurred.
 If the examiner reports a case of suspected plagiarism, then the examiner will provide the Faculty / University Assessment Disciplinary Board with all supporting evidence and not just the Turnitin similarity report.